MAGALA-RICHARD/apsimNGpy/doc/mult_core.rst

        {'model': 'model_7.apsimx', 'ID': 7}
    ]

-3. Job definitions with internal model edits
+3. Job batching with internal model edits
 ------------------------------------------------
 In this format, each job specifies an ``inputs`` list with dicts representing each node to be edited internally by the runner.
 These edits must follow the rules of :meth:`~apsimNGpy.core.apsim.ApsimModel.edit_model_by_path`.
 The input dictionary is treated as metadata and is attached to the results' tables.
 When both inputs and additional metadata are provided, they are merged into a single metadata mapping prior to attachment, with former entries overriding earlier metadata keys and thereby avoiding duplicate keys in the results' tables.